Font Size:

 Chlamydia trachomatis/Neisseria gonorrhoeae/Trichomonas vaginalis (CT/GC/TV) Section

-The CT/GC/TV Section performs testing for Chlamydia trachomatis, Neisseria gonorrhoeae and Trichomonas vaginalis using a single specimen by means of nucleic acid amplification technology (NAAT).
+he CT/GC/TV Section performs testing for Chlamydia trachomatis, Neisseria gonorrhea, and Trichomonas vaginalis using a single specimen by means of nucleic acid amplification technology (NAAT).
 Specimens for CT/GC may be of oral, cervical, vaginal, rectal, or urethral origin.
 TV testing is not available for specimens of oral or rectal origin.
-Specimens must be either swab or urine collected using a Gen-Probe Aptima Combo collection device.
+Specimens must be either a swab or urine collected using a Gen-Probe Aptima Combo collection device.

-The HIV section screens for HIV using a multiplex flow immunoassay intended for the simultaneous qualitative detection and differentiation of the individual analytes: HIV-1 p24 antigen, HIV-1 (group M and O) antibodies and HIV-2 antibodies.
-Specimens may be submitted as whole blood, serum or plasma.
-The preferred specimen is 3.5 ml of whole blood collected in a 13x75 mm serum separator tube.
-Reactive specimens are retested and if repeatedly reactive are reflexed to a confirmatory test (the Geenius).
+The HIV section screens for HIV using a multiplex flow immunoassay intended for the simultaneous qualitative detection and differentiation of the individual analytes: HIV-1 p24 antigen, HIV-1 (group M and O) antibodies, and HIV-2 antibodies.
+Serum is the acceptable specimen for analysis.
+Reactive specimens are retested and, if repeatedly reactive, are reflexed to a confirmatory test (the Geenius).
 If needed, a second confirmatory test, HIV 1-RNA, will be performed.
-The OraSure® Western Blot is available to confirm oral fluid specimens collected using the OraSure® Oral Fluid Collection Device.

 Syphilis Serology Section

-The Syphilis section changed how it performs routine screening for syphilis.
-The screening procedure now utilizes a multiplex flow immunoassay intended for the qualitative detection of total (IgG/IgM) antibodies to Treponema pallidum and the qualitative detection and/or titer determination of non-treponemal reagin antibodies in human serum or plasma.
-The preferred specimen is 3.5 ml of whole blood collected in a 13x75 mm serum separator tube.
-If necessary, the specimen will be tested using a second treponemal test, the TP-PA (Treponema Pallidum-Particle Agglutination).
+The Syphilis Section screening procedure utilizes a multiplex flow immunoassay intended for the qualitative detection of total (IgG/IgM) antibodies to Treponema pallidum.
+Currently, a card test is used for the qualitative detection and/or titer determination of non-treponemal reagin antibodies.
+If necessary, the specimen will be tested using a second treponemal test - the Treponema Pallidum-Particle Agglutination assay.
+Serum is the acceptable specimen for analysis.

 Contact